-30 Writing Prompt Ideas— Writing is a skill that always needs to be practiced and developed.
+30 Writing Prompt Idea for Every Type of Writer— Writing is a skill that always needs to be practiced and developed.
 There is no such thing as a perfect writer.
 Even accomplished authors and award-winning poets know that there is always room for improvement when it comes to writing.

-This is why every type of writer should write on a daily basis, but sometimes, it can be difficult to come up with ideas for what to write.
+This is why every type of writer should write on a daily basis, yet sometimes, it can a challenge to come up with writing inspiration or ideas for what to write.
 Writers of all skill levels and across all genres can use writing prompt ideas to kickstart their next piece.